ZELLMECHANIK-DRESDEN/ShapeOut2/docs/sec_getting_started.rst

        pip install shapeout2

-   To start Shape-Out, simply run ``python -m shapeout2`` in a command shell.
+   To start Shape-Out, simply run ``python -m shapeout2`` or ``shapeout2`` in a command shell.

 Update
 ======
-Shape-Out automatically searches for updates (you may opt-out via the preferences menu) and notifies the user when a new version is available.
+Shape-Out automatically searches for updates (you may opt-out via the Help menu) and notifies the user when a new version is available.

 1. **Windows installer:** The older version of Shape-Out will be automatically uninstalled when installing a new version.